-The VIG Insurance Group Internal Audit department directly performs the internal audit function for VIG Holding and the group internal audit of all VIG companies.
-In addition, it also currently acts as the internal audit department for Wiener Städtische Wechselseitige Versicherungsverein - Vermögensverwaltung - Vienna Insurance Group (Austria), Wiener Städtische Versicherung (Austria), Donau Versicherung (Austria), InterRisk Life and Non-Life (Germany), Vienna Life (Liechtenstein) and VIG Re (Czech Republic).
-Its activities as a Group Internal Audit department are also based on § 119 VAG and the Austrian Financial Market Authority (FMA) minimum standards for internal auditing of insurance companies, provided this does not conflict with respective national laws.
+The VIG Insurance Group Internal Audit department directly performs the internal audit function for VIG Holding and the group internal audit function for all VIG companies.
+In addition, it also currently acts as the internal audit department of Wiener Städtische (Austria), Donau Versicherung (Austria), InterRisk Life and Non-Life (Germany), Vienna Life (Liechtenstein) and VIG Re (Czech Republic).
+Its activities as Group Internal Audit department are also based on § 119 VAG.

 The Group Internal Audit department issues audit standards and performs audits, among other things, of the activities of the local internal audit departments, of the compliance with the Group-wide internal policies and of certain areas in VIG companies in cooperation with the local internal audit departments.
 Draft reports by the Group Internal Audit department are sent to the respective audited company for approval.
-After the draft has been sent to the managing board in German and/or English, the company has three weeks to submit an opinion.
+After the draft has been sent to the Managing Board in German and/or English, the company has three weeks to submit an opinion.
 If this deadline passes without feedback, a further period of two weeks may be granted.
 If no opinion is issued within this period, it is assumed that the company has approved the contents of the draft report, including any proposed measures.